FrancoisEichinger/Simple_Entropy/README.md

 - Launch it via './entropy' (the program takes no other argument)

 ## Output Example
+For example the file 'file.txt' contains the following data 'WABBAWABBA'
 ```bash
 Character Count :
 a = 4